mengjiac2023/RFL/README.md

-# Mario
+# RFL
-Implementation of the paper "Mario: Multi-round Multiple-Aggregator Secure Aggregation with Robustness against Malicious Actors"
+Implementation of the paper "RFL: Robust and Fault-Tolerant Federated Learning"

 Setup
 ```